Lawmakers: MSU failed to protect students

-"Our inquiry confirmed this was an institutional failure with multiple lapses in policy, procedure, and culture at Michigan State," said State Rep. Kim LaSata, who spearheaded the investigation along with State Rep. Klint Kesto.
+"Our inquiry confirmed this was an institutional failure with multiple lapses in policy, procedure and culture at Michigan State," said Rep. Kim LaSata, who spearheaded the investigation along with Rep. Klint Kesto.
 "That must change."

 Nassar's boss, former medical school dean William Strampel, told Nassar after the 2014 investigation that he needed to use gloves, gain consent and have a chaperone present whenever treating a patient in a sensitive area.
 Strampel failed to implement any measures to make sure Nassar was following those steps.
 Strampel was arrested last week and charged with two counts of neglect of duty, along with other crimes.